commonbullet/amxx-textwrangler/README.md

 ### Summary
-This projects focus on providing tools in order to help compiling and writing AMX Mod X plugins on TextWrangler.
+This projects focus on providing tools in order to aid the development of AMX Mod X plugins on TextWrangler.

 ## Compiling Scripts